manaswipriyaa/MovieRecSys/README.md

-# Project
-A Hybrid Movie Recommendation System built using SVD and Content-based filtering with rich UI

 # 🎬 Movie Recommendation System

 A hybrid movie recommendation system that combines **Collaborative Filtering (SVD)** and **Content-Based Filtering** with a visually rich HTML output.